its-aleezA/cpp-audio-player/README.md

 - Custom **doubly linked list** for playlist handling
 - Fixed-size **static queue** for playback history
 - File system browsing using Windows Shell API
+- Web-based GUI to mimic functionality in a visual environment

 ---